GoogleChromeLabs/pwacompat/README.md

 # Web App Manifest

-Your Web App Manifest is normally named `manifest.json`, live at `/manifest.json`, and should look a bit like this-
+Your Web App Manifest is normally named `manifest.json`, is referenced from all pages on your site like `<link rel="manifest" href="path/to/manifest/manifest.json" />`, and should look a bit like this-

 ```js
 {